 Whale sanctuaries are areas where blue whales can live without being disturbed.
 Acoustic deterrents emit sounds that scare whales away from areas.

 This program is the most comprehensive study on blue whales.
 The goal is to get an accurate count of the populations of blue whales, assess their distribution and migratory habits, and learn how they communicate with each other.

 Educational programs for whale conservation are for everyone.
 You can start such activities by researching whales and the issues of blue whales in the ocean.

 Whale Watching Trips

+One of the main reasons why whales are endangered is because they are affected by pollution.
 There are many things that people can do to help reduce pollution and protect whales.
-Some of these things include reducing the amount of plastic that is produced, driving less and using public transportation more, recycling, and composting.
+Some include reducing plastic produced, driving less and using public transportation more, recycling, and composting.

-- Whale online campaigns are a great way to raise awareness about the endangered Blue Whale.
-Some of the things that you can do to help Blue Whales include:
+Whale online campaigns are a great way to raise awareness about the endangered blue whale.
+Some of the things that you can do to help blue whales include:

 - Signing petitions to get these species protected

 - Sharing information about the whales on social media using hashtag #SavetheBWs

 - Donating money to organizations that are working to protect whales